About me

 I love to work on:

-🫁 Deep learning technologies to process cardiopulmonary exercise test data
+🫁 AI applied to cardiopulmonary exercise test data

 I’m equally interested in each phase of modeling: conceptualization and formalization, data collection and processing, model development, and model deployment.
 I always value models that can teach us more in return.
 I love adding intelligence to the process.
 Ironically, more intelligence usually means less technology.
 And that’s the way it should be: sensors come and go, but learning is forever.

 Modeling lies at the heart of how we understand the world and its emerging properties.
 Mathematical modeling, in particular, describes a system using mathematical terms.
 The clear advantage of having our models written in a communicable language is that we can share our ideas with the world.
-If we are lucky enough, we share ideas that are both innovative and helpful, and we get to participate in advancing human knowledge.
+If we’re lucky, our ideas push human knowledge forward.

 I enrolled in an engineering course to study robotics and ended up studying the most wonderfully made machine: the human body.
 Sport performance requires a combination of the best qualities of the human body, making it human movement in its best form.
 Physiology is what makes movement possible, hence human movement in its fundamental terms.